NeuroAssassin/Toxic-Cogs/README.md

 Thanks to:
 + Yukirin for suggesting/asking for the commandchart cog.
++ Olaroll for suggesting/asking for the editor cog
++ kennnyshiwa for suggestin/asking for the deleter cog
 + Other people in Red for helping me with coming up with ideas and helping me find shortcuts to some things

 [Back to Table of Contents](#table-of-contents)